acostauribe/exome_qc_tutorial/readme.md

 # This script is an overview of the quality control (QC) processes that were done for the ReD-Lat Exomes.

-Developed by Juliana Acosta-Uribe October 2022
+*Developed by Juliana Acosta-Uribe October 2022*

-1. Set up environment and data
+1.  **Set up environment and data**\
+1.a Set up R\
+1.b Set up data

-2. General report of data quality and statistics previous to QC
+2.  **General report of data quality and statistics previous to QC**\

-3. Perform genotype quality control
+2.a Autosomes quality report\
+            - i.
+Extract autosome\
+            - ii.
+Calculate quality metrics\
+            - iii.
+Plot quality metrics\
+            - iv.
+Create a record of your different QC metrics per sample (optional)\
+2.b X and Y quality report\
+            - i.
+Extract sex chromosomes\
+            - ii.
+Get quality metrics for X and Y\
+            - iii.
+Plot quality metrics for X\
+            - iv.
+Plot quality metrics for Y\
+v.
+Check chromosomal sex in plink

+3: **Genotype quality control**
+3.a Autosomes
+3.b X Chromosome
+3.c Y Chromosome